gwendall/textplayer/README.md

 ##Contributing

 I just started this project a few hours ago so it may definitely need improvements.
-Feel free to get in touch via github, or just start submitting patches!
+Feel free to get in touch via Github/Twitter for suggestions or just start submitting patches!

 ##Follow me